 Surgery was done for one of the following reasons:

 - Correct a problem with a blood vessel.

-You have spent some time in the intensive care unit and some more time in a regular hospital room.
+You may have spent some time in the intensive care unit (ICU) and some more time in a regular hospital room.
 You may be taking new medicines.

 What to Expect at Home

-You will probably notice itchiness, pain, burning, and numbness along your incision.
-You may hear a clicking sound where the bone is slowly re-attaching.
+You'll probably notice itchiness, pain, burning, and numbness along your skin incision.
+You may hear a clicking sound where the bone is slowly reattaching.
 Complete healing of the bone may take 6 to 12 months.

-You will probably have a small amount of fluid underneath the skin near your incision.
+You may have a small amount of fluid under the skin near your incision.
 The swelling may be worse in the morning when you wake up.